sonhn85/DuckDBExcelAddin/README.md

 xbool
 ```

-and update the corresponding references in FRAMEWRK.C.
+and update the corresponding references in `FRAMEWRK.C`.

 This modification only affects local compilation and does not affect runtime behavior.